UX Audit of the Mobile App – Proven Way to Solve Usability Problems

 • Which user flows are the most important ones?

-• Do you have any initial assumptions concerning the usability issues?
+• Do you have any initial assumptions concerning the usability issues and user pain points?

 Data and research